terrorizer1980/docs-exchange-api/source/includes/_anonymous_channels.md

 }
 ```

-Heartbeat messages are sent every 5 seconds and have the following format:
+Snapshot messages are sent every 5 seconds and have the following format:

 ## L2 Order Book